-Now, finally, there was a law legislated by the Knesset authorizing the minister of defense to exempt Yeshiva Students who their Torah is their calling.
-Yet the political power-position of the Charedi parties produced not only the power – and will – to coerce their changing coalition partners to preserve the state-funded Yeshivas, but created a growing community – both Askenazi and Mizrachi – mastering tens of thousands of families in which the men did not work but studied – living on a stipend of the state.
-The main concern of the Tal committee was with the growing poor layer of Charedi community who did not work and were dependent on the state.
-The shaping of the Tal outline was derived from the will to enable the Yeshiva students to have a ‘year of decision’ in which they can decide whether they want to remain in the Yeshiva or go to work or to the IDF.
-The new arrangement was approved by the Knesset on 2002 as a ‘law of deferring service’ but despite the progressive ideal, in practice it did not work.
-The conflict was at its core: while the public Tal committee set as its first goal a road to a gradual integration of the Charedis in all walks of Israeli life – work and service – the core belief of the Charedi leadership was to stay a disengaged community.
+Now, finally, there was a law authorizing the minister of defense to grant exemptions to yeshiva students for whom “Torah is their calling.”
+However, the political leverage of the ultra-Orthodox parties enabled them to coerce the various government coalitions not only to continue funding yeshivas, but to support tens of thousands of families in which the men did not work.
+The Tal Committee’s main concern was with this growing number of impoverished ultra-Orthodox families that were dependent on the state.
+The Tal Law, approved by the Knesset in 2002, was intended to stimulate employment among ultra-Orthodox men, offering them one year to decide whether they wanted to remain in the yeshiva, enter the workforce, or enlist in the IDF.
+However, it failed to have any effect.
+While the Tal Committee charted a path to gradually integrate the ultra-Orthodox into all walks of Israeli life, including work and national service, the core belief of the ultra-Orthodox leadership was to live as a disengaged community.

-The rift grew sharper with the appointment of Netanyahu to be the minister of economics.
-As a neoliberal minister, he did what no other so far – and henceforward – dared: cut down the stipend for children.
-In an interview on 2003 Netanyahu explains: “the most important thing we have done… which I believe wholeheartedly in, is this.
-The reason to the most detrimental blow and entering to the prolonged poverty cycle is the policy of extended stipends that took out whole generations, not just one generation, out of the job cycle.
+The rift grew sharper with the appointment of Netanyahu as minister of finance.
+As a neoliberal minister, he did what no one else had dared: He reduced the child allowances paid by the state.
+In an interview in 2003, Netanyahu explained:

+This is the most important thing we’ve done… which I believe wholeheartedly in.
+The reason for … the prolonged poverty cycle is the policy of extended stipends that removed entire generations, not just one generation, from the job market.
 A person stops working, stops believing in his ability to make a living, and becomes dependent on state benefits.
-This is a horrible blow… The child stipend got entire populations mainly in the Arab and Charedi publics used to that what a man does with his life, is children, his work is to make children.
-He makes children and grows them up so their role is to make more children.
-Because the stipend is growing the more children he has, so there is an incentive here which will bring us to collapse both economically and socially ”.
-There was no bitter enemy to the Charedi parties than minister of economics Netanyahu.
-Yet his demise – getting the Likud to an ever-low, 12 mandates only in 2006 – was to be their turning point, and his as well.
-It will take a decade for him to cultivate the Charedis as his ‘natural allies’ by succumbing his economics to his politics.
+This is a horrible blow… The child allowance made entire populations – mainly in the Arab and ultra-Orthodox communities – accustomed to think that a man’s life work is to produce children.
+He makes children and raises them to believe that their role is to make more children.
+Since the allowance grows with the number of children, there’s an incentive here that will bring us to collapse, both economically and socially.

+There was no enemy more hated by the ultra-Orthodox parties than Finance Minister, Netanyahu.
+Yet his political nadir – leading the Likud to a record-low twelve Knesset seats in 2006 – was to be their turning point, and his as well.
+It would take a decade for him to cultivate the ultra-Orthodox as his “natural allies” by subordinating his economics to his politics.

-While the cuts in the child stipend had almost an immediate effect – cutting down the size of Charedi families within one year and a half – this was not the case with the exemption.
-The failure of the Tal new law became apparent as the years passed and the law was extended, first for 5 years and then for another 5 years, to no avail.
-The appeal against the law came as soon as the numbers bore no proof of change.
-This time over, the question before the supreme court was whether the Tal law is constitutional.
+While the cuts in the child allowances had almost an immediate effect – reducing the size of ultra-Orthodox families within a year and a half – this was not the case with the Tal Law, as noted.
+The failure of the legislation became increasingly apparent as the years passed and the law was extended, first for five years and then for another five, to no avail.
+In light of this failure, several petitions challenging the Tal law were submitted, including petitions by the Movement for Quality Government in Israel, the Meretz and Shinui parties, and Ressler (for the third time).
+This time, the question before the Supreme Court was whether the Tal Law itself was constitutional.